losrobbos/coding-advanced-resources/README.md

 - PostgreSQL
 - MySQL

+But the language, like usual, is not enough.
+Together with the language you need to learn a backend framework.

-Frameworks:
+Popular Frameworks:
 - Java => Spring
-- PHP = Laravel, Symfony
+- PHP => Laravel, Symfony
 - C# => .NET
 - Python => Django / Flask